k-archive/k-bench/README.md

 node server.js mongo
 ```

-...or Arango.
+...or for Arango.
 You will need to create the database beforehand (`kantele-app`).

 ```
 node server.js arango